Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (A) A written statement containing the full names and permanent addresses of:

-(ii) All persons whose consent to the adoption is required under ORS 109.312 when such names are either known or may be readily ascertained by the petitioners; and
+(iii) All persons whose consent to the adoption is required under ORS 109.312 (Consent to adoption) when such names are either known or may be readily ascertained by the petitioner;

-(B) The documents demonstrating consent under ORS 109.312 to the adoption of the minor child.
+(B) The documents demonstrating consent under ORS 109.312 (Consent to adoption) to the adoption of the minor child.

-(C) Written evidence documenting a current home study that has been approved by either the Department of Human Services or an Oregon licensed adoption agency submitted for the purpose of demonstrating that the petitioners meet the minimum standards for adoptive homes as set forth in the department’s administrative rules.
+(C) Written evidence documenting a current home study that has been approved by either the Department of Human Services or an Oregon licensed adoption agency submitted for the purpose of demonstrating that the petitioner meets the minimum standards for adoptive homes as set forth in the departments administrative rules.

 (7)(a) The petitioner shall cause copies of the documents required to be filed with the court under subsection (6) of this section to be served upon the Director of Human Services, by either registered or certified mail with return receipt or personal service, within 30 days after the documents have been filed with the court.

-(b) In the case of an adoption described in subsection (6)(c) of this section, the petition shall also be served by either registered or certified mail with return receipt or personal service:
+(b) In the case of an adoption described in subsection (6)(c) of this section, the petitioner shall also serve the petition, by either registered or certified mail with return receipt or personal service:

-(A) On all persons whose consent to the adoption is required under ORS 109.312 unless the person’s written consent is filed with the court; and
+(A) On all persons whose consent to the adoption is required under ORS 109.312 (Consent to adoption) unless the persons written consent is filed with the court; and

 (9) The amounts of any fees collected under subsection (8) of this section are continuously appropriated to the department for use in preparing the home study and placement reports required under subsections (6)(a)(C) and (8)(a) of this section.

-(10)(a) Except as provided in paragraph (b) of this subsection, a court may not grant a judgment for the adoption of a minor child unless the petitioners have filed with the court the documents described in subsections (6) and (8)(a) of this section.
+(10)(a) Except as provided in paragraph (b) of this subsection, a court may not grant a judgment for the adoption of a minor child unless the petitioner has filed with the court the documents described in subsections (6) and (8)(a) of this section.

 (b) A person is not required to file a home study or a placement report with the court when the department has granted the person a waiver under department rules.